Pop Buell: Volunteer

-In 1958, Buell volunteered with the International Voluntary Services (IVS), a Bible Belt edition of the Peace Corps, at the salary of sixty-five dollars a month.
+In 1958, Buell volunteered with the International Voluntary Services (IVS) at the salary of sixty-five dollars a month.
 In May 1960, he left Indiana for an orientation course in Washington, D.C., and then flew to Laos (his first time out of the United States) for his new job.

 In Laos, Pop (as he came to be universally known) was assigned to a small village about 100 miles north of Vientiane on the Plain of Jars.
 He lived in a hut without plumbing or electricity, his life there reminding him of growing up on the farm in Indiana.